annkitkumar17/annkitkumar17/README.md

 ###
 <p align="left">
-  I am Himanshu Vishwakarma, a software developer from India with a strong interest in building scalable, maintainable, and user-focused web applications.<br><br>
+  I am Ankit kumar, a software developer from India with a strong interest in building scalable, maintainable, and user-focused web applications.<br><br>

   • Actively developing skills in Full-Stack MERN and Next.js<br>
   • Exploring DevOps and Web3 technologies<br>
   • Open to collaboration on open-source and web-based projects<br>
-  • Contact: <b>himanshuvkm252@gmail.com</b>
+  • Contact: <b>ankitcodes17@gmail.com</b>
 </p>